Indiana

 • Relief programs for:

-• Disabled Veterans/Surviving Spouse: Can exempt up to $24,960 of assessed value if has service-connected disability of at least 10% and served in war (World War Isurviving spouse: $18,720).
+• Disabled Veterans/Surviving Spouses: Can exempt up to $24,960 of assessed value if has service-connected disability of at least 10% and served in war (World War I surviving spouse: $18,720).

-• Totally Disabled Veteran or Veteran 62 or over with service-connected disability of 10% or more: Up to $14,000 can be exempt.
+• Totally Disabled Veteran or Veteran 62 or Over With Non-Service-Connected Disability of 10% or More: Up to $14,000 can be exempt.

 • Blind/Disabled: Can exempt $12,480 of assessed value if income less than $17,000.